truepillars/auth0-logs-to-elasticsearch/README.md

 Very simple, but there is some ground work getting setup, in particular if installing locally.

-Assuming here you wish to make use of the `ELK` stack - visualizing data with ElasticSearch, Logstash, and Kibana.
+Assuming here you wish to make use of the `ELK` stack - visualizing data with ElasticSearch, Elasticsearch, and Kibana.

 Here are some instructions on getting setup:

 ```
 brew install elasticsearch
-brew install logstash
 brew install kibana
 ```

-Strongly recommend you install the latest versions of each.
-Install the [plugins](https://www.elastic.co/guide/en/logstash/current/input-plugins.html) you need.

-For this NPM module, you need to have [logstash-input-http](https://github.com/logstash-plugins/logstash-input-http) installed.
-By default, this is already installed on modern versions of `logstash` out of the box.

 In separate terminal windows (shells), just run: